 “I love music, I'm a fan of music, I'm a maker of music, and I'm an infinite student of the

 industry.
-I've always had the distinct ability to know a hit when I hear it or make it.”
+I've always had the distinct ability to know a hit when I hear it.”

-Earl Powell is a Grammy-recognized, Billboard-charting songwriter/composer, Gold certification honoree, and a native of Chicago's west-side, now continuing to make his mark in Los Angeles, CA.
+Earl Powell is a Grammy-recognized, Billboard-charting songwriter/composer, Gold certification honoree, and a native of Chicago's west-side, now making his mark in Los Angeles, CA.

-A host of many more notable accomplishments in music and movies have both preceded and followed Earl's work with Jennifer, as highlighted on our Gallery page.
+A host of many more notable accomplishments in music and movies are featured on our Gallery section.